Originally denoted someone who came from the city of Shiraz, located in southern Iran. The city's name is possibly of Elamite origin.

 ) held the Scottish crown for several centuries.
 One of the most famous members of the Stewart family was Mary, Queen of Scots.

-Derived from the High German verb stiuben
+Derived from Middle High German stiuben

 Occupational name for a horse keeper, from Old English stod

-"stud" and hierde
+"stallion, stud" and hierde

-Means "dweller by a tree stump on communal land" from the Middle Low German stoppel
+from Middle Low German stoppel

-"stump" and bein(t)
+"stump" and bein

 meaning "big" and strand